Ask Slashdot: What Are Some 'Best Practices' IT Should Avoid At All Costs?

 From bitter personal experience, trying to implement the entire ITIL manual down to the tiniest detail instead of treating it as a guideline for what might be applicable.

 Case in point: my former employer had a dated-but-usable change management and helpdesk system they'd used for years.
 It was due for replacement.
 They brought in a non-IT project manager to design it.
-Mrs. Non-IT Project Manager proceeded to treat the ITIL guidelines as some sort of roadmap, demanding the most granular, process-laden, c
+Mrs. Non-IT Project Manager proceeded to treat the ITIL guidelines as some sort of roadmap, demanding the most granular, process-laden, cumbersome, needlessly-complex system I've ever seen.
+It was universally reviled.
+Nobody understood it.
+Nobody was properly trained on it.
+Tasks that used to take hours now took days.
+People started working around it, not using it, in order to get even basic stuff done.
+The system required a complete overhaul -- this time using actual input from the people who would be using it and/or served by it -- and eventually became usable at a cost and schedule far beyond the original mandate.

+Meanwhile Mrs. Non-IT Project Manager was given a raise and promoted to somewhere where she couldn't do that kind of damage again.

 Re: (Score:2)